-- Tip: Though you can provide access to data sources via permission sets or profiles, permission sets let you more quickly adjust access for several types of users.
-Regardless of which method you choose, be sure to give administrators access so they can configure data sources. - 1.
-From Setup, enter Permission Sets in the Quick Find box, then select PermissionSets or enter Profiles in the Quick Find box, then select Profiles. - 2.
+Tip: Though you can provide access to data sources via permission sets or profiles, permission sets let you more quickly adjust access for several types of users.
+Regardless of which method you choose, be sure to give administrators access so they can configure data sources.

+- 1. From Setup, enter Permission Sets in the Quick Find box, then select Permission Sets or enter Profiles in the Quick Find box, then select Profiles. - 2.
 Create a new permission set or profile, or click an existing one.

-If you use a permission set, User License must be set to the default option, "None." - For a permission set, click System Permissions, then click Edit.
+If you use a permission set, User License must be set to the default option, "None."

+- For a permission set, click System Permissions, then click Edit.
 For a profile, click Edit, and scroll down to the Administrative Permissions section. - 4.
 Do either of the following, and then click Save. - To access cloud-based data sources like SharePoint Online, select Files Connect Cloud. - To access on-premises data sources like SharePoint 2010 or 2013, select Files Connect On-premises. - Note: The on-premises permission is available with a paid permission set license, "Files Connect for on-premises external data sources."
-To enable Files Connect on-premises for a user: - a.
-Assign the Files Connect license to the user. - b.
-Create a permission set and add the "Files Connect On-premises" permission to it. - c.
-Assign the permission set to the user. - 5.
+To enable the license for your organization, see these brief instructions in Salesforce Help. - 5.
 For a permission set, click Manage Assignments in the toolbar at the top of the page.
-Then click Add Assignments, select users for the permission set, and click Assign. - [] Important: Include any administrators who need to configure external data sources. - 6.
-If you haven't already, define the external data sources for your organization: - Define an External Data Source for SharePoint Online or OneDrive for Business - Define an External Data Source for SharePoint 2010 or 2013 - Define an External Data Source for Google Drive - Define an External Data Source for Box - Note: If you select an identity type of Named Principal for the data source, skip the steps below.
-But if you select Per User, read on. - 7.
-In Setup, return to the detail page for the permission set or profile.
+Then click Add Assignments, select users for the permission set, and click Assign.

+Important: Include any administrators who need to configure external data sources.

+- 6. If you haven't already, define the external data sources for your organization: - Define an External Data Source for SharePoint Online or OneDrive for Business - Define an External Data Source for SharePoint 2010 or 2013 - Define an External Data Source for Google Drive

+Note: If you select an identity type of Named Principal for the data source, skip the steps below.
+But if you select Per User, read on.

+- 7. In Setup, return to the detail page for the permission set or profile.
 Then do either of the following: - For a permission set, in the Apps section, click External Data Source Access. - For a profile, go to the Enabled External Data Source Access related list. - 8.
 Click Edit, add specific data sources to the Enabled External Data Sources list, and click Save.